WxBDM/greenfoot-project-engr1110/README.md

 # ENGR 1110 Group Project

 <h2>Overview</h2>
 This project uses Greenfoot, an IDE using Java to develop two-dimensional graphical applications.
+This project takes a small twist on the classic game Space Invaders.
 <h4>Class Overview</h4>

 Semester: Fall 2018